Stop account takeover (ATO) while improving consumer experience.

 Provide omnichannel authentication for all customer interactions.
 LaunchKey protects against ATO at any customer touchpoint, including login, account management and the contact center.
 Reduce the use of one-time passwords (OTP) and knowledge-based authentication (KBA) with consumer-friendly mobile MFA.

 Make authentication as strong as you need it to be based on transaction risk.

-Custom configure LaunchKey authentication to match risk levels.
-Fine tune it to require stronger authentication, like biometrics, for your highest points of risk.
-For lower risk touchpoints, use a simple swipe authorization.
+Customize authentication requirements to match risk levels.
+Fine tune it to require stronger multifactor authentication, like biometrics or geofencing, for your highest points of risk.
+For lower-risk touchpoints, use simple one-touch approval.

 Go beyond alerts to authorization.

 Send consumers all of the details they need to confidently authorize a transaction in real time.
 They can quickly approve wire transfers, large purchases or receipt of goods.
 Fight friendly fraud with a strong approval record that provides nonrepudiation.

 Here’s how LaunchKey works.

 LaunchKey secures every consumer interaction, whether online or offline.
 Keep consumers safe at all touchpoints and provide a great experience.

 Easily integrate directly into your mobile app, with your branding and your experience.

 Authenticate and authorize transactions right in your app; avoid sending consumers to high-friction alternatives.